Motion-Informatics/Student-Backend-Task-PDT/playground/notes.md

-# 📝 Useful Shell Commands
+# 📝 Useful Commands for Windows (PowerShell)

-Here are a few basic shell commands that will help you navigate and work with this project:
+Here are a few basic commands that will help you navigate and work with this project in a Windows environment using PowerShell:

 ---